01

 rayan.barhdadi [at] tamu.edu

-I'm always excited to discuss research collaborations.
+I'm always excited to discuss research.
 Feel free to reach out!

 Advisors